Dorugu: Return to Africa

-Towards the end of his life, Dorugu lived in Nassarawa where he taught the Roman alphabet at a school and received payment by the local government.
-Isabelle Vischer, a Swiss woman whose husband worked for the British administration in Northern Nigeria, described her encounter with Dorugu in her book Croquis et souvenirs de la Nigérie du Nord [Sketches and Memories of Northern Nigeria], describing him as very thin and always wearing glasses on his forehead, rather than on his nose, giving the impression that he didn't really need them.
+Towards the end of his life, Dorugu lived in Nassarawa in the Kano Province where he taught the Roman alphabet at a school and received payment by the local government.
+Isabelle Vischer, a Swiss woman whose husband, Hanns, worked for the British administration in Northern Nigeria, described her encounter with Dorugu in her book Croquis et souvenirs de la Nigérie du Nord [Sketches and Memories of Northern Nigeria], describing him as very thin and always wearing glasses on his forehead, rather than on his nose, giving the impression that he didn't really need them.
 The scholar Julia Wincker considers this practice a way of portraying himself as erudite.
-Dorugu's wife looked after him up until his death in 1912, which is described by Vischer:
+Dorugu's wife looked after him up until his death in 1912, which is described by Vischer:"29th November 1912.

-" 29th November 1912.
 The old 'Dorugu' died in Nassarawa [sic] this morning.
 We have lost a most original person, and his past was anything but ordinary.
 It is fortunate that the old man was able to die now, because a form of leprosy had just been discovered on him, which would have condemned him to isolation; something that would have caused him great sorrow.
 Very elderly, he passed away peacefully.
-He will be buried in the Christian cemetery in Nassarawa."

-Following his death, Dorugu's family discovered that he had kept a secret collection of European objects: glasses, biscuit tins, clothing embroidered with the name of European explorers who he had worked for, as well as pieces of gold and silver.

-As other African people did at this time, Dorugu used the linguistic, cultural and institutional knowledge he gained during his young life in the Sahel to gain in status under British colonial rule of the region.
+He will be buried in the Christian cemetery in Nassarawa."Following his death, Dorugu's family discovered that he had kept a secret collection of European objects: glasses, biscuit tins, clothing embroidered with the name of European explorers who he had worked for, as well as £250 sterling, in little rolls of gold and silver pieces.
+Uncertainty surrounding the religion of Dorugu's widow complicated matters in the Native Court regarding the management of his estate, which was "quite a fortune in the eyes of his compatriots."
+If, like her deceased husband, she was Christian, the entire estate would be transferred to her; otherwise she would only receive a small portion of it.
+Once the alkali (Islamic judge) was satisfied that she understood this, she was asked to state her religion.
+According to Vischer:The alkali therefore explained the matter to her.
+In the face of such strong temptation, would it not have been easy for the poor woman to have answered without too strict a regard for the truth so as to inherit all of Dorugu's wealth?
+She did not even hesitate.
+Not only did she declare that she was a Moslem, but she even distributed as alms the little that she did inherit.
+She will continue her humble existence in obscurity.As other African people did at this time, Dorugu used the linguistic, cultural and institutional knowledge he gained during his young life in the Sahel to gain in status under British colonial rule of the region.
 Throughout his life, he demonstrated a remarkable adaptability to a variety of contexts, in which he was often not treated as an equal by his European contemporaries, and played an important mediating role between the two worlds he inhabited, African and European.